Pandemic Orders and industry requirements are regularly updated

 - disposable masks should be disposed of after a break

 - non-disposable masks need to be appropriately cleaned and stored when going on a break

-- face shields or protective eyewear that is reusable must be appropriately cleaned and disinfected after each use
+- PPE that is reusable must be appropriately cleaned and disinfected after each use

 Deliveries, contractors and visitors attending the workplace